terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

-﻿Chuck Norris could easily makes a single app run on every platform: iOS, Android, and Windows - without any frameworks or tools.
+﻿Chuck Norris could easily make a single app run on all of the platforms iOS, Android, and Windows - without any frameworks or tools.
 Most others could do with some help.

-Xamarin Forms is a perfect help, and makes it a breeze to create an app!
-You can create an app for all three platforms from a single codebase.
-It comes free with Visual Studio 2019 community edition from Microsoft.
+**Xamarin Forms** is a perfect help, and makes it a breeze to create an app!
+Your app will run on all the three platforms from a single codebase.
+Xamarin.Forms comes free with Visual Studio 2019 community edition from Microsoft.
 Let's try it out - and have some fun.
+Make a simple app that fetches Chuck Norris facts and collects your favorites.

+This article
-You will use it to make a simple app that can entertain with facts about Chuck Norris.
-You will use these tools, libraries, and services:
+will use these tools, libraries, and services:

 - Visual Studio 2019 community edition
 - Xamarin.Forms